Learn by Heart

 June 2

-The eyes of all look to You, [O LORD,] and You give them their food at the proper time.
+Asking a Blessing [PK+] The eyes of all look to You, [O Lord,] and You give them their food at the proper time.
 You open Your hand and satisfy the desires of every living thing.
-(Ps.
-145: 15–16)
+(Psalm 145:15–16) [1+] Lord God, heavenly Father, bless us and these Your gifts which we receive from Your bountiful goodness, through Jesus Christ, our Lord.
+Amen.

 How is God’s will done?
 God’s will is done when He breaks and hinders every evil plan and purpose of the devil, the world, and our sinful nature, which do not want us to hallow God’s name or let His kingdom come; and when He strengthens and keeps us firm in His Word and faith until we die.